Click to go to:

-The Doctoral Program in Clinical Psychology is based on the scientist-practitioner model.
+The Doctoral Program in Clinical Psychology is a competency-based, scientist-practitioner model.
 Consistent with this model, our overarching goal is to foster the development of students as Psychologists first, and secondarily as Clinical Psychologists.
+Our training is graduated and sequential and students advance through the program as they gain competence in required areas.
 Other program goals include: To train students in the competent practice of psychology; To train students in the integration of science and practice; To produce professionals who engage in ethically responsible behavior and to foster and develop in our students a sense of professional identity and development.
-To reach these goals, we focus on a student’s competence in several domains: broad and general knowledge in psychology, designing and conducting research, providing evidence-based practice, engaging in responsible and ethical behavior, and knowledge of how culture impacts research questions, findings and clinical practice.
+We focus on student’s competence in several domains: broad and general knowledge in psychology, designing and conducting research, providing evidence-based practice, engaging in responsible and ethical behavior, and knowledge of how culture impacts research questions, findings and clinical practice.
 Also emphasized in our training model is the idea that a complete and thorough understanding of abnormality and psychopathology cannot be achieved in the absence of knowing the normal variations in human behavior that occur across development and in different social contexts.
 Thus, students in our program receive broad training in other domains of psychology, including the developmental, social, and biological areas, to familiarize themselves with normal processes.
 Students in our program also learn about individual and cultural diversity through their courses, through their practicum training, and through their interactions with students and faculty from diverse backgrounds.

 2. Is the clinical program accredited by the American Psychological Association and what are the implications of accreditation?